fedorum/fedorum/README.md

 Currently a medical science and software development student at the University of Sydney.

-My repositories contain personal projects, school assignments, and general programs that showcase software design principles and practices.
+My portfolio contains personal projects and general programs that showcase software design principles and practices.

 Looking to collaborate on software or technology projects related to healthcare and medicine.